Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/design-tokens.md

 ### Token Tiers

-Tokens are defined in two tiers.
+Tokens are defined in two tiers with reference to a raw value.

 ![An image illustrating the conceptual hierarchy of deign tokens](/design-tokens/tiers.png)